hschletz/formotron/Readme.md

 - int, float (default PHP conversion, not locale-specific)
 - objects with a `__toString()` method

+## int
+Integer properties accept `int` values and strings that can be parsed as an integer by strict rules.
+Only decimal digits and an optional sign (+/-) at the beginning of a string are allowed.
+Every other input value is rejected, even if PHP's parsing rules would allow it.

 ## bool
 Bool properties accept only `true` or `false`.
 Formotron does not attempt to cast other values to `bool` because PHP's casting rules are error prone and may